 “As for my beauty favorites of the moment: Gucci Bloom, of course.
 Coconut oil lip balm.
 And Kat Burki has this enzyme toner that’s made out of fruits and vegetables.
 It’s something that you put on to prep the pH balance of your skin before either moisturizer or oil.
 That’s actually the last beauty question I googled—directions for how to use it.
 So I’m really into that right now.

-“There are so many beauty trends I hope to see in 2018.
+“There are so many beauty trends I like.
 Androgynous fragrances: When I wear them, it feels sort of like how I have been dressing.
 Both now as a blonde and also in this crude political climate, I’ve been wearing darker colors.
 Boxier cuts.
 I’d like to see a blurring of those lines.
 I’m also tired of Instagram makeup.
 It’s not really something that I’ve ever done.
 I just remembered the lyric in that Kendrick Lamar song: ‘I’m so fucking sick and tired of the Photoshop.’
 I would love to see what we would all look like if Facetune just got deleted off of our phones.
 I do it—Facetune, that is.
 But subtly.
 There are those two blur tools, you know.
 There’s the double drop and the single drop.
 I feel like you have to stick with the single drop, if you know what I mean.
 I’d like to see us move from a double-drop nation to a single-drop nation.
 That is my intention.”